fbef0102/L4D1_2-Plugins/l4dmultislots/readme.md

 		// If 1, allow extra first aid kits for 5+ players when the finale is activated, One extra kit per player above four.
 (0=No extra kits) l4d_multislots_finale_extra_first_aid "1"

-		// When same player reconnect the server or rejoin survivor team but no any bot can be taken over, give him a dead bot.
+		// When the player reconnects to the server or rejoins survivor team but no any bot can be taken over.
+		// 0=Free Spawn (Alive bot anytime)
-		// 0=Always spawn alive bot for same player, 1=Take effect after survivor has left safe zone, 2=Just Dead l4d_multislots_no_second_free_spawn "0"
+		// 1=Dead bot after survivor has left safe zone
+		// 2=Dead bot anytime
+		l4d_multislots_no_second_free_spawn "0"

+		// If the player crashed and reconnected to the server
+		// 0=No Free Spawn, 1=Get Free Spawn
+		// (Only works if _no_second_free_spawn is 1 or 2)
+		l4d_multislots_free_spawn_crash_player "1"

 		// Invincible time after new 5+ Survivor spawn by this plugin.
 (0=off)
 		// Take effect after survivor has left safe zone